opencrafts-io/magnet/README.md

-# 🎓 Magnet
+# 🧲 Magnet
+ ---

 **Magnet** is a Dart interface library that defines a standard contract for connecting to university or school portals.
-It powers backend integrations for the [Academia](https://github.com/opencrafts-io/academia.git) platform, enabling student-focused services such as course tracking, fee management, and profile updates across multiple institutions.
+It powers in app integrations for the [Academia](https://github.com/opencrafts-io/academia.git) platform, enabling student-focused services such as course tracking, fee management, and profile updates across multiple institutions.

 > Magnet provides a unified interface for implementing cross-school portal access in Dart or Flutter applications.